Abstracts & Sessions

 - Remote Sensing, environmental monitoring for decision making.

-Coral reef in The Red Sea and its natural hazards
+Coastal geomorphology and coral reef in The Red Sea and its natural hazards

 Prof. Dr.Tarek Kamel FARAG